saymrwulf/pytorch/notes.md

-2022-08-26T05:15:00 - Refactor for clarity, might break a few tests though (pytorch) 2022-11-12T00:49:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2022-11-12T23:40:00 - Implementing approach from a new paper read last night (pytorch)
+2022-08-26T05:15:00 - Refactor for clarity, might break a few tests though (pytorch) 2022-11-12T00:49:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2022-11-12T23:40:00 - Implementing approach from a new paper read last night (pytorch) 2022-11-12T21:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pytorch)